alexgemas17/google-meet-clone/README.md

 # Google Meet Clone!
-Google meet clone for the Midudev's hackaton made in 2 weeks This project is only for learning porpose.
-You cannot use it in real projects.
+Google meet clone for the Midudev's hackaton made in 2 weeks This project is only for learning porpose, you cannot use it in real projects.

 Link: https://google-meet-clone-alexgemas17.netlify.app/.